keu/docs/software/pre-create-namespaces.md

 Hosting Astronomer Software in a multi-tenant Kubernetes cluster poses challenges around security and resource contention.
 To address these challenges, you can configure a pool of pre-created namespaces and limit Astronomer Software's permissions exclusively to these namespaces.

-After configuring this feature, users will be required to select a namespace from the pool whenever they create a new Deployment.
-After they create a Deployment, the namespace they select will no longer be available for any users or new Deployments.
-Once a Deployment is deleted, its namespace will be returned to the pool and again become available for use.
+On Astronomer, every Deployment on Astronomer requires an individual [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) within your wider Astronomer Software installation.
+If a pool of pre-created namespaces is configured, Astronomer users will be required to select a namespace from that pool whenever they create a new Deployment.
+Once the Deployment is created, its corresponding namespace will no longer be available for other new Deployments.
+If a Deployment is deleted, its namespace will be returned to the pool and again become available for use.

 ### When To Use Pre-Created Namespaces

+Configuring a pool of pre-created namespaces comes with two primary benefits:

+- It limits the cluster-level permissions your organization needs to give to Astronomer Software.
+- It can save on costs and protect against unwanted resource usage.

 By configuring a pool of pre-created namespaces, Astronomer Software requires permissions only for the individual namespaces you configure.
 If your organization does not want Astronomer Software to have cluster-level permissions in a multi-tenant cluster, then we recommend configuring this feature.

-Another benefit to using a pre-created namespace pool is resource preservation.
+A pre-created namespace pool can also enable resource protection.
 By default, Astronomer Software allows users to create Deployments until there is no more unreserved space in your cluster.
-When using a pool, you can limit the number of active Deployments running at the same time.
+If you use a pool, you can limit the number of active Deployments running at any given time.
 This is especially important if you run other Elastic workloads on your Software cluster and need to prevent users from accidentally claiming your entire pool of unallocated resources.

 :::info Technical Deep Dive